Our RDAEF2 Program

+Our RDAEF2 Program**

+>

-Do I have to use Orascoptic loupes or can I shop around for other providers?
+> Do I have to use loupes made by our preferred provider or can I shop around for other providers?

-You can certainly shop around – we are not requiring a specific brand at this point, however, we have looked into other vendors and have found Orascoptic to be the better choice for both pricing and flexible payment plans for students.
+> You can certainly shop around – we are not requiring a specific brand at this point, however, we have looked into other vendors and have found Q-Optics to be the better choice for both pricing and flexible payment plans for students.
 The minimum criteria for magnification is 3.5 variable to 5.0 with light with composite shielding protection.
 We encourage all those who have applied, enrolled and have been onboarded into the program, prior to or on orientation date, to connect with a loupe representative of choice and meet in your office for measurements, sizing and receiving a quote.

-Must I have a sponsoring dentist in order to apply and enter into the FADE EF program?
+> Must I have a sponsoring dentist in order to apply and enter into the FADE EF program?